cielecki/day-composer/docs/tools.md

 - Allows the AI to switch between different modes during conversations
 - Enables transitions between different personalities or specialized contexts
 - Useful for moving from planning to reflection or from general assistance to specific expertise
+- Provides clear handover instructions to the new mode to ensure smooth transitions
+- The new mode receives explicit instructions to take control and continue with the task

 ## Tool Filtering